CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 There is more information about the structure and templates on the [Writing Your Dissertation page](/writing_your_dissertation/).

+* **What's the difference between a dissertation, a thesis and a report?**: For these projects, nothing!
+They're different words to describe the same thing.

 ## Structure of Dissertation
 * **How long should my dissertation be?**: Dissertation lengths can vary depending on topic and project type.
 There are no hard minimum or maximum lengths for the dissertation, but we would be surprised if a dissertation is less than 25 pages or longer than 50 pages.
 * **Saying more with less**: When writing your dissertation if you can cut out portions *without* removing anything important it is likely that your mark will go up, not down.
 Writing concisely with detail is the aim here.